-Our summer camps provide children with a creative atmosphere where they can explore their artistic side, learn new skills in the visual arts, and grow their imagination.
+Our summer camps provide children and youth with a creative atmosphere where they can explore their artistic side, learn new skills in the visual arts, and grow their imagination.
 Through a wide variety of media, professional artists and supportive art educators share their knowledge and skills with students in a way that engages, challenges, and inspires them.

 All camps run from 9am to 4pm in the RJD Williams Building at 221 Cumberland Ave North.
 Camps are tailored to each age group and run seperately although there may be some joint activity time.

-Aspiring Young Artists
+Aspiring Young Artists (ages 6-11)

 Students will explore different media and styles of art including drawing, painting, printmaking, multimedia, and sculpture, under the guidance of skilled and caring artists and art educators.
 Outdoor time and field trips to campus and neighbourhood destinations are included in the camp.

-Comics, Graphic Novels and Manga
+Comics, Graphic Novels and Manga (ages 12-15)